-- Parents are asked to fax, mail, or email the prospective student’s current psycho-educational testing prior to an initial meeting with the Heads of School and a tour.
+- Parents are asked to fax, mail, or email the prospective student’s current psycho-educational testing prior to an initial meeting with the Head of School and a tour.
 This gives the admissions committee an opportunity to learn more about your child.
-Upon Sandhills receiving the psycho-educational testing parents are then able to schedule an appointment to meet with administration to tour the school, discuss the prospective student’s educational needs, and to learn more about Sandhills.
+Upon Sandhills receiving the psycho-educational testing, parents are then able to schedule an appointment to meet with administration to tour the school, discuss the prospective student’s educational needs, and to learn more about Sandhills.

 - Submit an application along with the $75 application fee.

 - Schedule a student visit.
 Student visits are typically scheduled for 8:20 a.m.-11:45 a.m.
 Visiting students have the opportunity to shadow a current Sandhills student, visit four class periods, and take part in a scheduled break in order to get to know other Sandhills students.
 Student visits are always scheduled after the initial parent visit.

 - Have your child’s current teacher complete our teacher recommendation form.

 - Provide current school transcripts, health records, and immunization forms.
 Parents must sign a release form included in the admission packet in order for Sandhills to obtain these records.